aholachek/react-spring-workshop/src/intro/README.md

-Take a look at this very simple react-spring example to get a feel for the library.
+Take a look at the code for this very simple react-spring example to get a feel for the library.

 ## Things to note in the example